 - 1 whole lime juice , to rim the glass

 - Rub a wedge of lime around your glass rim and dip into a plate of coarse salt (no table salt!).

-- Combine all other ingredients and mix well.
-Pour over ice into glass and relax, man.
+- Combine clementine juice, 2 tablespoons lime juice, and tequila, and mix well.
+Add more lime juice to taste and honey, if necessary.
+Pour over ice into glass and relax, sister.
 You earned it.